So what is Mirage Realms?

 - Fish and cook food with raw ingredients for buffs

 - Customise their character’s build with traits and spells

 - Form powerful guilds and fight PVP wars in special unsafe zones

 - Collect, enchant and upgrade full sets of procedurally generated equipment

-- Earn everything themselves, no pay to win micro transactions whatsoever – fuck that nonsense
+- Earn everything themselves, no pay to win micro transactions whatsoever – screw that nonsense

 What is the history of the project, who are you, and where’s it going?